CodeSmithCeo/CV/README.md

 ### Data Management Platform

 I have collaborated as an external partner with the in-house team on a project in the advanced stage of development, focused on managing semi-structured and unstructured data.
 The project encountered numerous challenges, including legacy errors and inconsistencies, various code styles, redundant and conflicting libraries, inconsistent data state, and more, resulting in significant accumulation of technical debt.

 Reflecting on the project, it became evident that the underlying issue was not solely a lack of manpower, as initially stated, but rather a need for strategic intervention to address the above.

-To address it, I have planned a multiple phased approach where the team would work on the new set of functionalities while refactoring the past deficiencies.
+To address it, I have planned a multiple-phased approach where the team would work on the new set of functionalities while refactoring the past deficiencies.
 Typically, I would venture first, doing the most critical work and set up the guidelines on how to continue and where and what to refactor.
-This process included identifying the minimum set of dependencies, clarifying roles and responsibilities, defining modules, refactoring complex code into a more maintainable one, reorganizing component hierarchy, improving module, components and API naming, optimizing API interactions and much more.
+This process included identifying the minimum set of dependencies, clarifying roles and responsibilities, defining modules, refactoring complex code into a more maintainable one, reorganizing component hierarchy, improving module, components, and API naming, optimizing API interactions, and much more.

-As a result of these efforts, the team and I successfully transitioned the project to a more sustainable state and after it had entered the maintenance phase I was contracted to work on their next project.
+As a result of these efforts, the team and I successfully transitioned the project to a more sustainable state and after it had entered the maintenance phase, I was contracted to work on their next project.
 While specific metrics of success were not provided due to severe lack of time, in my humble opinion the project's improved stability, finalization of development phase, and the adaptation of numerous practices I had introduced to the team into future projects of the company represent tangible results.

 ### Network Intelligence Analytics Application

-I was contracted to become sole frontend developer on an in-house project focused on big data analytics of captured network traffic.
+I was contracted to become the sole frontend developer on an in-house project focused on big data analytics of captured network traffic.
 The outcome was a sophisticated, low-latency, widget-based Single Page Application (SPA), empowering clients in visualizing and distilling vast datasets into actionable insights.
 Harnessing innovative technologies and using a user-centric approach, the product enables users to seamlessly transition from receiving warnings about potential issues to analyzing them and receiving recommendations for their resolution.

 ## Formal Education